Last updated on May 27th, 2023 at 05:05 pm

 Natural oils are a natural girl’s best friend.
-They can be used for simple sealing to enhancing your other hair products.
+They can be used for simple sealing to enhancing your other hair care products.
 Lots of ladies just loooove Jamaican Black Castor Oil (aka “JBCO”).
-I used to use it for a while myself (currently using up what I have).
-The problem is the itchy scalp I would suffer from when the JBCO would come in contact with my scalp.
-Enter Thirsty Roots Apricot Castor Oil.
+I love it too but apricot oil for hair is another wonderful resource that every natural should have in her stash.

 Thirsty Roots Apricot Castor Oil is very thick like JBCO but the major difference between the two oils is (aside from the fact that the apricot castor oil smells WAY better), apricot castor oil is cold pressed (the purest form of castor oil since its nutrients are retained) and Jamaican Black Castor Oil is heated.

 It’s safe to say that heating up any natural oil can destroy some of its properties.
 That doesn’t mean that there are no benefits to the oil.
 Clearly there are, as attested to by many users of Jamaican Black Castor Oil (read: 7 ways to use JBCO).

 The biggest issue of concern for me is WHY can’t my scalp stop itching when I use it?

 I’m not sure but it could be that the oil’s properties have changed that much from the heating of it, that it cause my skin to personally react.